queer1/dissection-ft/README.txt

 ** Dissection Forensic Toolkit (DFT) **
 ***************************************

-DFT is a collection of forensic tools oriented for Unix system.
+DFT is a collection of forensic tools by Juan C. Rodríguez Cruces oriented for Unix system.

-The main tasks are:
+The considered main tasks are:

 * Data carving to recover images that are missing in a hard drive.
 * Image viewer to check the recovered images.
+* Timeline created overlapping Unix logs.
 * Event viewer to check the timeline of a Unix system.
 * Exports a PDF file with the report of the analysis made in LaTeX.

-DFT requires that the system have perl, version 5.0004 or later.
+DFT requires that the system has perl, version 5.0004 or later.
 It's required several megabytes of storage for the output.

-In case you find errors, don't hesitate to contact me at wankestrah@gmail.com
+In case you find errors, don't hesitate to contact me at about@dissection-ft.com

 THIS SOFTWARE IS PROVIDED ``AS IS'' AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF